Rob-Reutiman/my_compiler/README.md

 3) The Type-Checker:

 The type-checker confirms that the operations performed by the AST are all type-safe, otherwise it returns helpful error messages to aid in debugging.
-For example, in a FOR LOOP, the second expr must evaluate to a BOOLEAN.
+For example, in a FOR LOOP, the second EXPR must evaluate to a BOOLEAN.

 4) The Assembly Generator: